 Access this beach from a new stairway descending the steep dunes.
 The nearest beach to the Pyramid Point hike and Bay View trail; gravel road access means fewer people, but expect more people with the addition of the stairs.
-From Glen Arbor, drive east 4 miles to Pt Oneida Rd, then take a soft left on Lane Rd.
+From Glen Arbor, drive east 4 miles to Port Oneida Road, then take a soft left on Lane Road.
 No facilities, dirt road parking, short walk down stairs. ↑ To Page Contents.

 Glen Haven Beach

-After visiting the historic village of Glen Haven, hit the beach near the Cannery Boathouse Museum.
-Park at the museum and enjoy not being a dockworker in the early 20th century with views of the Manitou Islands.
-Can also be accessed via Sleeping Bear Point trail.
-From Glen Arbor, drive west on M109, then turn right onto Glen Haven Rd.
+After visiting the historic village of Glen Haven hit the beach near the Cannery Boathouse Museum.
+Park at the museum and enjoy not being a dockworker in the early 20th century and views of the Manitou Islands.
+The beach can also be accessed via Sleeping Bear Point trail.
+From Glen Arbor, drive west on M109, then turn right onto Glen Haven Road.
 Facilities nearby, paved parking. ↑ To Page Contents.